Introduction to Implementing Lighting

 Fourth generation well calcified panther chameleon eggs produced by three generations of panthers raised under UVI 3 and no supplemental vitamin D3 or vitamin A beyond standard gutload practices.
 This is from a multi-generational colony maintained by Jonathan Hill, of iPardalis.

 In nature, chameleons get one UVB level at a time.
 They do not get twice the UVB just by crawling up a couple of inches.
 Our lights, on the other hand have a distinct gradient and we must be smart about it if we are to provide the right levels over the right area without allowing our chameleon to wander into dangerous UVB levels.
 Since UVB damage is not only in intensity, but also in duration of exposure this is a difficult parameter to determine.
 Presently, the one controlled study I am aware of is a personal study I performed to compare the effects of Veiled Chameleons raised under UVI 3 and UVI 6.
 I saw no increased growth with UVI 6 so I determined there was no benefit to giving more than 3.
 Although this was not meant to determine if 6 was a health level for long term usage I can at least put a stake down and suggest that there appeared to be no issues at UVI 6.
-Thus, that is as good of a Maximum Safe Level for Veiled Chameleons as we have at this moment.
-Panther Chameleons are at a lower elevation so I would encourage erring on the lower side for them.
+Though, as the commonly respected Ferguson Zones lists UVI 7.4 as the maximum for zone 3 you’ll find I have shifted my Maximum Cage Level on my graphics from 6 to 7.4.
+This is to make it simpler for people learning to make connections.
+Panther Chameleons are at a lower elevation so the argument could be made for erring on the lower side for them.
 Yellow Crested and Machakos Hills Jackson’s Chameleons show similar basking behavior (out in morning and retreat in afternoon) and come from about the same elevation as Veileds so the numbers would, presumably, be able to be used for a start point.
-We can use the UVI peak values that are listed in the Ferguson zones for now, but this was not necessarily how they are meant to be used.
-This is just the closest we have to a starting point and, with the information we have now, seem to be reasonable for our usage.
+The higher in elevation a chameleon lives the more UVB it is exposed to simply because the higher the altitude the less atmosphere filtering happens.

 Learning to Effectively Use the UVB Gradient